 A number of narrow gauge railways were constructed for the transport of sugar cane.
 These are known to have existed on the islands of Luzon, Cebu, Negros and Panay, and may have existed on other islands.
 All had ceased operation by the end of the 20th century.

 Manila has a light rail metro, the first line of which opened in 1984.
-An underground heavy rail metro is under construction, with the first line projected for opening in 2022.
+An underground heavy rail metro is under construction.

 Picture from a publicity image provided by Philippine National Railways